-On May 10, 1849, Captain Howard Stansbury started from Fort Leavenworth and laid out the military road to Fort Kearny, Nebraska, which for some distance followed the California Trail from St. Joseph, Missouri, by way of the Blue River.
+On May 10, 1849, Captain Howard Stansbury started from Fort Leavenworth.
+He laid out the military road to Fort Kearny, Nebraska, which for some distance followed the California Trail from St. Joseph, Missouri, by way of the Blue River.
 Shortly after the establishment of Fort Riley, a line of communication was established between Fort Leavenworth and that post, which later was extended to Fort Larned.

 In 1859 the “Parallel Road,” also known as the “Great Central Route” along the 1st standard parallel through western Kansas and the gold regions of the Rocky Mountains, was laid out.
-This highway to the Cherry Creek diggings in Colorado was 469 miles long, 641 miles to Denver, and boasted an abundance of wood and water all the way.
+This highway to the Cherry Creek diggings in Colorado was 469 miles long, 641 miles to Denver, and boasted an abundance of wood and water.
 It was laid out by E.D.
 Boyd, a civil engineer, in anticipation of heavy travel from the Missouri River to the new “diggings.”

 The territorial legislature of 1861 passed an act declaring the military road from Fort Riley to Fort Larned a territorial road.
 The session of the first state legislature the same year passed five acts relating to highways and created 45 state roads.

 In 1863 the legislature passed two joint resolutions, one of which memorialized Congress to make a military road from Fort Leavenworth to Fort Scott, alleging that there were no suitable bridges, culverts, or other necessary improvements by which to transport such military supplies, and believing that the safety and well being of this branch of the military required this line of communication.
 The other resolution memorialized Congress to bridge and improve the road from Fort Leavenworth via Fort Riley to Fort Larned.
-The road, at that time, was said to be without bridges, culverts, or other necessary improvements and at some seasons of the year entirely impassable for heavy transportation, causing delay, expense, and danger to the military service of the United States.
+The road, at that time, was said to be without bridges, culverts, or other necessary improvements.
+During some seasons of the year, entirely impassable for heavy transportation, causing delay, expense, and danger to the United States military service.

-At almost every legislature session, from territorial days to 1912, there was some legislation affecting roads and highways, and only in rare instances were any of the original territorial or state roads left, except those that followed section lines.
+At almost every legislature session, from territorial days to 1912, some legislation was affecting roads and highways.
+Only in rare instances were any original territorial or state roads left, except those that followed section lines.

 With the advent of automobiles and motorcycles, a widespread movement was started looking to improve the country’s road system.
-This movement met with much encouragement that plans were made to perfect an “ocean to ocean highway” following the old Santa Fe Trail line across the state as closely as possible.
+This movement met with much encouragement, and plans were made to perfect an “ocean-to-ocean highway” following the old Santa Fe Trail line across the state as closely as possible.
 On December 1, 1911, more than 2,000 delegates from various towns in central Kansas met at Osage City to attend the Santa Fe Trail and Pan American Highway Association meeting to decide upon the route connecting the trail between Osage City and Kansas City.
-A special train bearing representatives from Topeka, Lawrence, Burlingame, and intervening points, all of whom favored the route from Kansas City, by way of Lawrence, Topeka, and Burlingame, were in attendance, while over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
+A special train bearing representatives from Topeka, Lawrence, Burlingame, and intervening points, all of whom favored the route from Kansas City by way of Lawrence, Topeka, and Burlingame, were in attendance.
+In contrast, over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
 A committee composed of one member from each of the interested towns was selected to frame resolutions voicing the sentiment of the convention, their report to the convention being in favor of both routes.

-Source: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+Source: Most of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.